SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/tools.md

 non-seasonally and seasonally differenced series
 \\(\left( d = 1,D = 1 \right)\\).
 These settings can be changed through
 the *Properties* window (*Tools* *→ Properties*).
-Some explanations of a periodogram and the PACF function can be found in the *7.3 Spectral analysis* section in the *Annex*. référence non trouvée.
+Some explanations of a periodogram and the PACF function can be found [here](../theory/spectral_periodogram.html).

 {: .text-center.image-wrapper}